-When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus CMHC Insurance.
-CMHC insurance, or mortgage default insurance, protects your lender if you can’t make your repayments.
-You’ll have to pay for CMHC insurance on your mortgage if it’s classed as a high ratio loan.
+When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus mortgage default insurance, often called CMHC insurance.
+Mortgage default insurance protects your lender if you can’t make your repayments.
+You’ll have to pay for mortgage default insurance on your mortgage if it’s classed as a high ratio loan.
 This includes mortgages with down payments less than 20%.

 The amortization period of a mortgage is the total length of time in which you will pay off your mortgage.
 The typical amortization period for a mortgage in Canada is 25 years.
 Extending your amortization period is one way to reduce the amount of your payments, but results in an increase in the total amount of interest paid on your mortgage.
 In contrast, the shorter your amortization period is, the faster you’ll pay off your mortgage and the less interest you will pay.

 To see the full effect of differing amortization periods, use our mortgage amortization calculator, which can generate amortization schedules based on different amortization length scenarios.
 An amortization schedule will show you how each of your payments reduces your loan balance, how much of your payment goes towards interest, and how much goes towards reducing your principal.